saeedhassansolangi/Creating-Development-Environment-for-Node-and-React/README.md

   "dev-server": "nodemon --exec babel-node src/server/server.js --ignore dist/"
 ```

-The other script that you need is a simple runner for Webpack:
+The other script that we need is a simple runner for Webpack:

 ```json
 "dev-bundle": "webpack -w -d"